freon4dsl/Freon-documentation/docu-content/010_Documentation/010_Overview/030_Running_Example/+page.md

 In order to provide examples in this section of the website, we have created an example DSL called _Insurance_.
 This example is consistently applied across all pages in this section of the website.
 Therefore, it is good to know up front what this DSL is all about.
-You can find the complete sources of the DSL on the samples directory in the `master` branch of our GitHub project at <a href="https://github.com/freon4dsl/Freon" target="_blank">
+You can find the complete sources of the DSL in the samples directory in the `master` branch of our GitHub project at <a href="https://github.com/freon4dsl/Freon" target="_blank">
 https://github.com/freon4dsl/Freon</a>.